-Something as simple as a savings account can be a quick place to improve your personal finances.
+Sometimes, something as simple as a savings account can be a quick way to improve your personal finances.
+However, banks and credit unions of all sizes have been slow and deliberate increasing their basic savings account interest rates.
 Will an online high interest savings account help you, and who are the banks with high interest savings accounts?

 Today, we are going to do a Marcus Online Savings Account review to show you how.